jbferet/prospect/paper/paper.md

 # Summary

-PROSPECT is the most widely used leaf model.
-It simulates leaf optical properties (LOP) based on a limited set of light absorbing chemical constituents, and a unique leaf structure parameter to account for light scattering.
+PROSPECT simulates leaf optical properties (LOP) based on a limited set of light absorbing chemical constituents, and a unique leaf structure parameter to account for light scattering.
 We present `prospect`, an R package which includes the most recent versions of the model.